unisonweb/unisonweb-org/src/data/docs/configuration.md

 ._project1> pull
 ```

-If you have multiple configuration settings that have the same prefix, you can add them both to the same "configuration group".
+If you have multiple configuration settings that have the same prefix, you can put them into a "configuration group".
 For example, the next two configurations have the same meaning:

     GitUrl._project1 = "git@github.com:myorg/coolproject"
     GitUrl.foo.bar = "git@github.com:foo/bar.git"